evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Building-Quickstart.md

 The description you get is not very exciting.
 Let's add some flavor.

-    describe box = This is a large and very heavy box.
+    desc box = This is a large and very heavy box.

 If you try the `get` command we will pick up the box.
 So far so good, but if we really want this to be a large and heavy box, people should _not_ be able to run off with it that easily.
 To prevent